soupi/learn-haskell-blog-generator/src/06-errors_and_files/02-except.md

 writeFile :: FilePath -> String -> IO (Either WriteFileError ())
 ```

-However there are a couple of issues here, the first is that composing `IO` actions
+However, there are a couple of issues here; the first is that composing `IO` actions
 becomes more difficult.
 Previously we could write:

 ```hs